NisargPipaliya/TechTitans/Devops/Nisarg/Kubernetes/kubernetes.md

 - kubectl exec -it pod-name -- bin/bash
 - kubectl delete deployment deployment-name

+### Metrics
+- kubectl top
+    - The kubectl top command returns current CPU and memory usage for a cluster’s pods or nodes, or for a particular pod or node if specified.

 ### Config file
 - kubectl apply -f config-file.yaml